-In 2013 about 117 million foreign born individuals were residing in the OECD area, which constitutes an increase of roughly 40% since 2000 (OECD 2015).
-Moreover, a large fraction of the migrants were born in the South (United Nations 2014).1 Preliminary data suggest that migration flows accelerated in 2014 (OECD 2015); indeed, it seems likely that international migration will become one of the most important demographic trends of the 21st century.
-The present study explores potential (long-run) health ramifications of international migration.
+More than 117 million foreign individuals were residing in the OECD area in 2013 (OECD 2015), and the gross majority of them (70%) were born in the South (UN 2014).
+Total migration into the OECD countries increased by almost 40% between 2000 and 2013, and preliminary data suggest that it accelerated again in 2014 and 2015 (OECD 2015).
+On these accounts, and more recent developments such as the increased number of asylum seekers in Europe and the US (UNHCR 2016), it seems likely that international migration will become one of the most important demographic trends of the 21st century.

-More specifically, the Age of Discovery, ushered in by the 1492 journey of Christopher Columbus to the "New World", eventually led to a considerable reshuffling of world population.
-We examine whether these movements of people hold explanatory power vis-à-vis current longevity across the world at large as well as across US states more specifically.
+In this study we explore the potential long-run health ramifications of international migration.
+We departure by the time of Christopher Columbus' journeys to the New World, which eventually led to a considerable reshuffling of the world population.
+Specifically, we ask whether movements of people between the years 1500 and 2000 hold explanatory power vis-à-vis current aggregate health outcomes across the world at large, and across US states.
 We find the answer to be in the affirmative.

-The theory behind our analysis builds on three physiological facts, which we describe in detail in Section 2.
-First, vitamin D deficiency is directly associated with increased risk of premature death.
+The theory behind our analysis is related to the risks of premature death and builds on three physiological facts.
+First, vitamin D deficiency is directly associated with an increased risk of all-cause mortality.
 Second, the ability of humans to synthesize vitamin D from sunlight (i.e., ultraviolet radiation, UV-R) declines as the intensity of skin pigmentation increases.
-Third, the intensity of human skin pigmentation is the result of an evolutionary compromise between the costs of skin pigmentation (e.g., higher risk of vitamin D deficiency) and its benefits (e.g., lower risk of skin cancer); in high UV-R regions people therefore became more strongly pigmented.
-Accordingly, when individuals indigenous to high UV-R regions (usually the South) relocate to low UV-R regions (usually the North) the risk of vitamin D deficiency rises markedly, which could impact average health in the recipient region.
-In fact, we find that such health consequences can be detected in aggregate cross-country data as well as in independent data across US states.
+Third, the intensity of human skin pigmentation is the result of an evolutionary compromise between the costs of skin pigmentation (e.g., higher risk of vitamin D deficiency) and its benefits (e.g., lower risk of skin cancer); which thereby explain stronger pigmentation of people from high UV-R regions.
+Accordingly, when individuals indigenous to high UV-R regions (usually the South) relocate to low UV-R regions (usually the North) the risk of vitamin D deficiency rises markedly, and with it the potential impact on average health in the recipient region.
+In our empirical analysis, we find that such health consequences can be detected in aggregate cross-country data, as well as in independent data across US states.

-These findings are of some interest from a health policy perspective.
-It is well known that the world population is aging, which may work to increase health expenditures in the years to come.
-Our estimates suggest that international migration may reinforce pressure on public (health) finances.
+These findings are of interest from a global health policy perspective.
+It is well known that the world population is aging, and that this may increase health expenditures in the years to come.
+Our estimates suggest that international migration may put additional pressure on public (health) finances.
 However, in stark contrast to aging, the health consequences of South-North migration, due to the mechanism highlighted in the present study, can be mitigated at a relatively modest cost.
-The cost of a yearly dose of vitamin D (600 IU/day) amounts to about USD 18.2 Consequently, our results suggest that dietary vitamin D supplements offer a low-cost way to reduce both morbidity and premature mortality in populations susceptible to vitamin D deficiency.
-Aside from the obvious welfare gains from improved public health, appropriate public health
+The cost of a yearly dose of vitamin D (600 IU/day) amounts to about USD 18.
+Consequently, our results suggest that dietary vitamin D supplements offer a low-cost way to reduce both morbidity and premature mortality in populations susceptible to vitamin D deficiency.
+Aside